nswaswaJim/oahuv1/middleridge.md

 <p><img src="../oahuv1/images/middleridge/mtolympusview.JPG" height="300px" alt="koolau ridge and mt olympus"/></p>

 Possibilities of hiking over to Olympus and going back down that way ran through my head.
 So much nicer than the trail I just came up...
 But the windswept ridge over to Olympus had to be crossed, and that trail would surely be as slick, just more overgrown and tremendously exposed.
-After serious debate I opted to just go back down the Middle Ri
+After serious debate I opted to just go back down the Middle Ridge trail, the way I had come up.

 <p><img src="../oahuv1/images/middleridge/olympustrail.JPG" height="300px" alt="Maleakahana Sunrise"/></p>

-Panoramic to the west:
+Panoramic to the west at the top of descent:

 <p><img src="../oahuv1/images/middleridge/panowest.JPG" height="300px" alt="Maleakahana Sunrise"/></p>